-If a brand has a bad reputation and this is having a serious impact on its operating result, a rebrand can ensure that negative associations with the brand are ameliorated or dispelled.
-It is important here that not only the exterior changes, but that the change is also implemented in all other aspects of the organisation.
+An environmental scandal, hidden data breach or a lawsuit can all be reasons that lead to a bad reputation.
+In some cases, such a bad reputation can have serious impact on a company’s results.
+A rebrand can, after time, reduce or even eliminate negative associations with a brand.
+What’s important here is that not only the ‘exterior’ changes, but that the change is also implemented through all other aspects of an organisation.
+With the current need for transparency, people are able to see through cosmetic changes and want to see a real change in approach or brand promise within an organisation.
 This is the only way that a rebrand project can remove any negative associations with the brand and therefore be successful.
-The rebranding of VendexKBB to Maxeda is one example of this.

 6. Conflict with stakeholders

 Developing a brand may in itself also lead to a rebrand.
-This may be because the new style is too similar to an existing brand, for example.
-Such a situation was faced by Multimate, which, after its rebrand, lost a lawsuit against IKEA as the two brands had become too similar.
-Multimate had to make sure that its new logo was no longer visible in any shape or form within a period of six months.
-Another reason is that a rebranding can sometimes be so negatively received by internal and external stakeholders that it stands in the way of the organisation’s success.
-An example of this from last year was the rebranding of clothing company Gap, which decided within the space of a week that it would keep its old logo after all.
+This may be because the new style is too similar to an existing brand.
+Such a situation was faced by Multimate (a Dutch construction company), which, following its rebrand, lost a lawsuit against IKEA as the two brands had become too similar.
+Multimate had to make sure that its logo was removed from visibility, across any touchpoint, within a period of six months.
+Another reason is that a rebrand can sometimes be negatively received by internal and external stakeholders is that it stands in the way of the organisation’s success.
+International clothing company, Gap, decided within the space of a week that it would revert back to its old logo after all.

 7. New CEO

 A new CEO often brings a new lease of life to an organisation.
-This may result in (major) organisational changes that also influence the course the company takes.
-Such a situation arose at Apple, for example, following the return of Steve Jobs in 1997.
-At that time Apple had to change in order to survive.
-Jobs himself took a hand in choosing the new logo, which changed from the rainbow-coloured apple to the more modern metallic variant.
+This may result in major organisational changes that also influence the course of the company.
+In the case of Apple, and following the return of Steve Jobs in 1997, the business realised it had to change to survive.
+Jobs himself took the responsibility of choosing a new logo, one which went from a rainbow-coloured apple to a more modern metallic variant.

 8. Outdated image

 One of the most common reasons for undertaking a corporate rebrand project is modernisation.
-Trends mean that over time brands come across as old-fashioned if they have not been updated.
+Trends mean that over time brands can come across as old-fashioned if they have not been updated.
+In the past, brands were often created in a more sleek design with primary colours and lots of grey.
+Now, designs are moving towards more use of colour and shapes.
 Although in many cases it is not the main reason, a more modern image is often one of the motivations behind a rebrand project.